-The final LUCAS LUC dataset consists of one file containing the annual PFT maps for the historical period from 1950 until 2015 (Hoffmann et al., 2021c) and eight different files for the land-use change scenarios for the future period from 2016 to 2100 (Hoffmann et al., 2021b).
-For the comparison of the historic land cover changes the ESA-CCI LC based PFT time series and the MODIS PFT dataset are employed (Sect.
-3.1).
+The final LUCAS LUC dataset consists of one file containing the annual PFT maps for the historical period from 1950 until 2015 (Hoffmann et al., 2022b) and eight different files for the land-use change scenarios for the future period from 2016 to

+2100 (Hoffmann et al., 2022a).
+For the comparison of the historic land cover changes the ESA-CCI LC based PFT time series, 140 the MODIS PFT dataset and HILDA+ are employed (Sect.
+2.5).
+An overview over the datasets employed in this study is given in table 1.